How to Tell If Your Dog is Healthy

 Urinalysis

-A urinalysis is a diagnostic tool used by veterinarians to assess dogs’ health.
+A urinalysis is a diagnostic tool veterinarians use to assess dogs’ health.
 The test can detect many medical problems, including kidney disease, urinary tract infections, and diabetes.
 Urinalysis involves examining a sample of urine under a microscope to look for abnormalities in the composition and appearance of the urine.
 The test can also measure the amount of protein, blood, and other substances present in the urine.

 Saliva Test